Yooseok Lim

 Hi!
 I am currently working as a researcher at Seoul National University Hospital.

-I am focused on advancing healthcare and medical AI, with a primary interest in Reinforcement Learning.
+I am focused on advancing healthcare and medical AI.
+Recently, I have been working on solving sequential decision-making problems and developing AI models that are robust to diverse sensor signals.
 I believe these methods are powerful tools for developing advanced medical solutions that can meaningfully contribute to improving society.

 Email / GitHub / Google Scholar / CV